DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         Note that this is an issue for the receiver, because a partial (and potentially malformed) message will be received.
         The receiver must ensure that it does not hang or crash in this case, and transmit as much information as possible to the backend.
         Mitigation: If an unexpected input is received, including EOF, make a best effort attempt to format and send a partial crash report.
+      - The collector may hang.
+        Mitigation: TODO add timeout to the loop recieving the crash report, and then treat as a collector crash.

-3. Transmits the message to the backend.
+3. Transmits the message to the backend
     - Risks to normal operation
       - NA
     - Risks during a crash